COVID-19 pandemic in Brazil: Political reactions and public opinion

+Accountability of Federal Council of Medicine

+Several scientific and health entities, such as the Oswaldo Cruz Foundation, the Brazilian Society for the Advancement of Science, and the National Health Council, expressed concern and criticism of the Federal Council of Medicine's stances on the COVID-19 pandemic in Brazil, which is cited in COVID-19 CPI.

 Impact

 Economy

 Economists expect an economic stagnation for the country in 2020.
 On 16 March, the Ministry of Economy announced a stimulus package of R$147.3 billion (US$29 billion) to help the economy against the effects of the pandemic.
 The Brazilian government is also in negotiations with the New Development Bank to receive an aid package for its COVID-19 efforts; China received one billion USD from the same institution.

 On 21 March, Economy Minister Paulo Guedes announced a series of aid measures to reduce the impact on the economy.
 A scholarship for self-employed professionals, to the amount of R$200, is being prepared, in addition to the payment guarantee for workers who have reduced working hours.

 On 23 March, government announced package of R$85.8 billion for states and municipalities.
 The amount includes transfers to the health area, recomposition of transfers of constitutional funds and suspension of the maturity of debts of the states with the Union.

 The economy shrunk by an unparalleled 9.7 percent in the second quarter of 2020 and plunged Brazil into a recession.

 By the end of 2020, Brazil's GDP had shrunk by 4.1%; the worst recorded since 1990.

+In 2020, Brazil was instrumental in the continued reduction of extreme poverty in Latin America and the Caribbean.
+This was largely due to the effective implementation of fiscal policies aimed at mitigating the economic impacts of the COVID-19 pandemic.